shaneshibu/sei-group-project/README.md

 ## Introduction
-A travel site modeled after tripadvisor.com.
+A travel site modelled after tripadvisor.com.
 Using a MERN stack and an external API, users can search for places of interest in places all over the world and save them to their own trips they can create.

 ## Team Members
 Shane - https://github.com/shaneshibu/